Parkland students criticize Sen. Marco Rubio as March For Our Lives goes national

 And no one received more of the brunt Saturday than Rubio, the Florida senator whose reluctance to swear off campaign money from the National Rifle Association has made him a primary target for the March For Our Lives movement.
 Parkland students wore orange $1.05 tags to the march, a number they said was derived by dividing the number of students enrolled in Florida’s schools by the money Rubio has received in support from the NRA.

-“Is that all we’re worth to you?”
-Stoneman Douglas junior Sarah Chadwick shouted.
+“Is that all we’re worth to these politicians?”
+Stoneman Douglas junior Sarah Chadwick asked.

 Rubio, who like the rest of South Florida’s Republican congressional delegation stayed away from Washington’s event, quickly issued a statement commending Saturday’s marchers but softly chiding their tone.
 “While protests are a legitimate way of making a point, in our system of government, making a change requires finding common ground with those who hold opposing viewpoints,” he said.